rchain-community/rchain-community.github.io/content/tutorials/names-and-processes.md

 <!-- TODO: Maybe an illustration of arrows labeled * and @ would be better here? -->

 A "process" is any piece of rholang code such as our telephone game, or our pizza shop order program.
-Processes can be big hundred-line programs or small on-liners.
+Processes can be big hundred-line programs or small one-liners.
 They can even be tiny pieces of code that are just values.
 Here are some example processes.

  - `result!("Sup Rholang?")` A common send
  - `Nil` The smallest possible process.
 It literally means "do nothing".